openaq/openaq-python/README.md

 ## License

-The source code is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+The source code is distributed under the terms of the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt) license.

 ## Development